ludovicchabant/PieCrust2/docs/docs/01_tutorial/02_making-things-pretty.md

     templates/post.html

-All of those files have been copied into your website's directory -- and it will warn you if it was every going to overwrite some of your own files.
+All of those files have been copied into your website's directory -- and it will warn you if it was ever going to overwrite some of your own files.

 There are a few files we'll be editing here: